 In 2016, she joined Twin Cities PBS as Rewire Director, leading the relaunch of TPT’s digital publishing platform aimed at serving and engaging young people getting started in their adult lives.
 As Rewire Director, she developed and maintained the editorial voice; delivered compelling, actionable content to a demographic; tracked budgets and developed funding partnerships; and grew the Rewire audience to cultivate the next generation of public media consumers, creators, and supporters.

-Currently, she is Chief Storyteller at the University of Minnesota Carlson School of Management.
-At the Carlson School, she leads and motivates a team of talented multimedia creatives to create compelling content with a consistent, values-based narrative that sets the Carlson School of Management apart.
-Manage writers, videographers, photographers and social media specialists.
-Refine the project intake and management process for the department, redefine priorities for deliverables and messaging, and create innovative experiences that reflect the best-in-class education delivered by this institution.
+She then became Chief Storyteller at the University of Minnesota Carlson School of Management.
+At the Carlson School, she led and motivated a team of talented multimedia creatives to create compelling content with a consistent, values-based narrative that sets the Carlson School of Management apart.
+She managed writers, videographers, photographers and social media specialists; refined the project intake and management process for the department; redefined priorities for deliverables and messaging; and created innovative experiences that reflect the best-in-class education delivered by this institution.

 Currently, she is a Marketing Communications Manager at Northwestern Health Sciences University in the Minneapolis-Saint Paul Metro Area.
 In this role, she conceptualizes, develops, and executes content development for internal and external marketing communications.
 She also translates business and communication strategies into relevant content for all channels, and develops and implements the processes required to ensure clear and timely workflows throughout the organization.

 In addition, Marguerite also practices acupuncture at Constellation Acupuncture and Healing Arts in Minneapolis, treating patients using Traditional Chinese Medicine, integrative medicine, pain management, Taoist acupuncture and philosophy, reproductive health, bodywork, and herbal medicine.